 As you enter the museum, the building itself, the Custom House Quay (CHQ) building, is interesting.
 Built between 1817-1820, it was used as a storage facility for tobacco, tea, and spirits and was also the site of a historic 1856 Crimean War Banquet for returning Irish troops.
 The interior is inspiring, with a soaring glass ceiling and shops and restaurants in the center.

 The museum is located underground so after checking in and getting your audio guide, head down the stairs to the first exhibit room.
 Don’t forget to pick up a passport before you begin your tour!
 This interactive guide keeps your kids interested in each room in the museum, and they will love getting their passport stamped!

-The museum has 20 different rooms, ranging from the logistics of leaving to the different cultural traditions that the immigrants brought to their new country.
+The museum has 20 different rooms, ranging from the logistics of leaving to the different cultural traditions that the emigrants brought to their new country.
 Each room is highly interactive, with lots of touch screens and immersive experiences, all great for kids.

 You begin the tour learning about how and why the 10 million Irish left the island, from fleeing famine and poverty to serving in another country’s military.

 There are some really interesting exhibits, including this amazing metal sculpture about the departing ships.